Reliance Infra posts Rs 95 cr loss for Apr-Jun quarter | Business

 - India

-The company had clocked a consolidated net loss of Rs 288.41 crore in the corresponding quarter of the previous fiscal, it said in a regulatory filing to the BSE.
+The company had reported a consolidated net loss of Rs 288.41 crore in the corresponding quarter of the previous fiscal, it said in a regulatory filing to the BSE.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)